simonesestito/dark-arch-sddm/README.md

 # Installation

-Download or clone this repo and copy this folder into
+Download or clone this repo into

     /usr/share/sddm/themes

+# You can test it with

+    sddm-greeter --test --theme /usr/share/sddm/themes/darkness-of-arch-sddm

 # You can change the files